 Saudi Arabia says it has a bright vision for the future, but that promise is already crumbling in the face of the dark reality of the present.

-Here’s what you need to know about the current changes and turmoil in Saudi Arabia, and what these “reforms” mean for human rights.
+Here’s what you need to know about the current changes in Saudi Arabia, and what these “reforms” mean for human rights.

 1. Saudi Arabia’s big vision for the future doesn’t mention human rights